Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

 ## Resolved Bugs

 - Deletion modal not functioning, the modal used for confirming an action before deleting was not popping up and the selection was deleted without confirmation: the class `modal-trigger` was added to the modal function to trigger to pop up window before deleting.

 - Background and foreground colours do not have a sufficient contrast ratio.
 Low-contrast text is difficult or impossible for many users to read: Colour scheme was altered to be more visually pleasing.

 - Favicon not displaying: graphic image displayed correctly after changing the file path.

 - Form fields not populating when editing a recipe, the existing information was not displayed in each of the fields to allow editing: tweaked input to `value="{{ recipe.recipe_name }}"`

+  Search feature was functioning but did not display search words after submitting.
+The `{page_heading}` variable was added to display the missing information. e.g. `"Showing Results for 'banana'"`

+The recipe images did not fit well within the card.
+The `-o-object-fit: contain;`styling was added so the image will keep its aspect ratio, but is resized to fit within the given dimension.

 <span id="unresolved"></span>